These wonderfully fragrant keto coconut macaroons are truly easy to make - there's no need to whip the egg whites!

 They contain just five simple ingredients and are ready in about an hour, and this includes the time it takes for them to cool.

-I make these macaroons (and this tasty Charoset) every year for Passover.
+I make these keto coconut macaroons (in addition to Charoset and matzo brei) every year for Passover.
 They're inspired by the cookies my beloved grandma Miep used to make.
 They are easy to make, and if you like toasted coconut, I think you will love them.

 Jump to: